 A Cyber Crime, We all know how it affects our day-to-day life.
 Everyone wants to protect their selves against cybercrime because of the increased use of technology, the ways we can be targeted are also increasing.
 All cyber criminals want mostly one – credit card data.
-Be aware what are you doing online, don’t make payments on suspicious links and choose verified websites with best fraud protection – companies choose to do KYC via video chat.
+Be careful about your online actions, don’t make payments on suspicious sites.
+If you’re a business owner choose the right identity verification methods – you might choose to do KYC via video chat for extra layer of security.
 So, we are here with some guidelines that will surely help you to protect yourself from cybercriminals.

 We live in a world where a significant chunk of our lives exists on the cyberspace it may be something as engagement on social media with family tweets, which almost not secured.
 As up to half Mobile Users do not take security measures to secure their device from hacking.
 Also, they keep both official and personal files on their phones, as a result, it will lead them to data theft.